saagie/technologies/technologies/app/jupyter/README.md

-# Jupyter Datascience Notebook for python - customized by Saagie
+# Jupyter Datascience Notebook for Python - customized by Saagie

-This Docker image officially available on [Saagie's DockerHub](https://hub.docker.com/r/saagie/jupyter-python-nbk) is based on official [FROM jupyter/minimal-notebook:f9e77e3ddd6f](https://hub.docker.com/r/jupyter/minimal-notebook/) image.
+This Docker image is officially available on [Saagie's DockerHub](https://hub.docker.com/r/saagie/jupyter-python-nbk) and is based on the official [FROM jupyter/minimal-notebook:f9e77e3ddd6f](https://hub.docker.com/r/jupyter/minimal-notebook/) image.
-(Note: the choosen tag is the latest with an Ubuntu OS version compatible with CDH5)
+(Note: the chosen tag is latest with an Ubuntu OS version compatible with CDH5)

 It is specially designed to run on Saagie's platform v2.

-It relies upon a fist minimal image bases on jupyter official one plus some features required by Saagie's platform.
+It relies upon a first minimal image based on Jupyter official one plus some features required by Saagie's platform.
-Then it provides the Saagie base image of Jupyter using the minimal image and including all the python librairies from Saagie's Python image [saagie/python:3.6-1.46.0](https://hub.docker.com/r/saagie/python)
+Then it provides the Saagie base image of Jupyter using the minimal image and includes all the Python libraries from Saagie's Python image [saagie/python:3.6-1.46.0](https://hub.docker.com/r/saagie/python).

 ## Build the image

+You can build the image with either Gradle or Docker.

+Gradle builds take place in the root of the project as a whole.
+Docker builds take place in the directory for the individual technology.

 ### Using gradle build

-This gradle build is based on [Saagie's technology plugin](https://github.com/saagie/technologies-plugin)
+This gradle build is based on [Saagie's technology plugin](https://github.com/saagie/technologies-plugin).

-To build the project go up 3 directories to be at the root of this project.
+To build the project, go to the root of this project.
-Then run :
+Then run:

 ```
 ./gradlew :jupyter-base:buildImage
 ```

-If you want to test the image you can run :
+If you want to test the image, you can run:
 ```
 ./gradlew :jupyter-base:testImage
 ```

-### Using docker commands
+### Using Docker commands

-First go to context/version sub-directory for the minimal image :
+First go to context/version sub-directory for the minimal image of the technology:

 ```
 cd technologies/app/jupyter/jupyter-minimal